AndyRadulescu/changAndRoberts-Spring-/README.md

 # changAndRoberts-Spring-

+This is a Java Spring application created with Gradle.

 This is an application that simulates the CHANG AND ROBERTS nwtworking algorithm.
 First, a trigger call is started.
 The nodes run on ports: **8081,8082,8083** , and the tower control on 8090.